 When the Solarify interactive business management system is used, outages that are or are not within the scope of operation and maintenance are separated.
 For example, after snow falls on your solar power plant, when it starts to melt, the snow on the irradiation sensor melts faster.
 This situation causes the panels to remain profitable and the performance ratio to decrease.
 Solarify calculates the energy lost (using the TPR formula) and adds this to the energy generated in the content of the report at the end of the month, as the performance ratio should not be affected in this case.

-Similarly, when there is a network-related outage, when the operation and maintenance system is used correctly, Solarify adds these losses in the performance report at the end of the month, and a new performance ratio emerges, which is the responsibility of the operation and maintenance service.
+Similarly, when there is a network-related outage when the operation and maintenance system is used correctly, Solarify adds these losses to the performance report at the end of the month, and a new performance ratio emerges, which is the responsibility of the operation and maintenance service.
 We got the production values correctly, now we need to get the simulation values correctly so that we can compare.

 When all these calculations are completed, a new simulated performance ratio emerges.